crforsythe/TidyTune/README.md

 ---

-We hope UG Viewer strikes a chord with you and enhances your music-making process.
+We hope Tidy Tune strikes a chord with you and enhances your music-making process.
 Tune in, transpose, and play on!